ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Matrices:** Plural for matrix, matrices are a rectangular (tabular) array of numbers often used in mathematics, statistics, and computer science.

+**Maximum Separation:** The point where ROC curve provides the best discrimination between true-positive and false-positive rates, indicating the most effective model.

 **Mean:** The average value of a set of numbers.
 Is calculated by summing all the values and dividing by the total number of values.

 **Median**: When arranged in ascending or descending order, the middle value in a set of numbers.
 Divides the data into two equal halves.